nikosantoniadis/PrevOvrldIncidentsResults/README.md

 # PrevOvrldIncidentsResults
-Presented results of the paper
+Presented results of the paper *Preventing Overloading Incidents on Smart Grids: A Multiobjective Combinatorial Optimization Approach* that will be presented on the 3rd International Conference on Optimization and Learning (OLA2020), Cadiz, Spain, 17-19 February 2020.

 ## File contents